-- If children appear unwell during a session have a temperature, sickness, diarrhoea or pains, particularly in the head or stomach the Play Leader calls the parents and asks them to collect the child, or send a known carer to collect on their behalf. - If a child has a temperature, they are kept cool, by removing top clothing, sponging their heads with cool water, but kept away from draughts. - Temperature is taken using a 'fever scan' kept near to the first aid box. - In extreme cases of emergency the child should be taken to the nearest hospital and the parent informed. - Parents are asked to take their child to the doctor before returning them to the OOSC; the OOSC can refuse admittance to children who have a temperature, sickness and diarrhoea or a contagious infection or disease. - Where children have been prescribed antibiotics, parents are asked to keep them at home for 48 hours before returning to the setting. - After diarrhoea, parents are asked to keep children home for 48 hours or until a formed stool is passed.
+If children appear unwell during the day - have a temperature, sickness, diarrhoea or pains, particularly in the head or stomach - the Lead Practitioner calls the parents and asks them to collect the child, or send a known carer to collect on their behalf.

-- After vomiting, parents are asked to keep children home for 48 hours.
-The child can return to the OOSC 48 hours after the last sickness bout. - The OOSC has a list of excludable diseases and current exclusion times.
-This list is displayed in the kitchen area of the OOSC.
-Copies are available for parents/carers to download from the OOSC's section of St Joseph's Catholic Primary School's website1.
+- If a child has a temperature they may be given Paracetamol if consent has been given by parents, as per Policy 1.17. - Temperature is taken using a 'fever scan' kept near to the first aid box. - In extreme cases of emergency the child should be taken to the nearest hospital, calling 999 if appropriate, and the parent informed. - Parents are asked to take their child to the doctor before returning them to nursery; the nursery can refuse admittance to children who have a temperature, sickness and diarrhoea or a contagious infection or disease. - Where children have been prescribed antibiotics, parents are asked to keep them at home for 48 hours before returning to the setting. - After diarrhoea, parents are asked to keep children home for 48 hours or until a formed stool is passed. - After vomiting, parents are asked to keep children home for 48 hours.
+The child can return to the Pre-school 48 hours after the last sickness bout. - The setting has a list of excludable diseases and current exclusion times.
+This list is displayed in the kitchen area of the Pre-school and copies are given to parents/carers on registration.